gomathiaravindan/gomathiaravindan/README.md

 - 📫 How to reach me: [Gomathi Aravindan](https://www.linkedin.com/in/gomathi2000)(Linkedin)
 - :smile:Portfolio: www.gomathi.me
 - 😄 Pronouns: her
-- ⚡ Fact: "Knowledge, Kindness and Selfmotivation is the key to success"
+- ⚡ Fact: "Knowledge, Kindness and Selfmotivation are the key to success"

 ## About me:
   Energetic and Passionate learner.
-Enthusistic and clear minded in solving problems.
+Enthusiastic and clear minded in solving problems.
   Sincere and with positive attitude.
   Exploring to new teachnologies to develop skills.
   Interested in coding and trying out different projects.